 5. This will probably (hopefully) install apache2-suexec-custom.
 Configure it in /etc/apache2/suexec/www-data to point to /home instead of /var/www (this is the first line in the file).

 6. Assuming upgrading virtualmin-base worked, you can then probably safely dist-upgrade.
-Let me know about any weird dependency issues that seem Virtualmin related by filing a ticket in the issue tracker.
+Let us know about any weird dependency issues that seem Virtualmin related by filing a ticket in the issue tracker.